mcwayrm/mcwayrm.github.io/_pages/about.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  ***Natural Disasters***: What are the aggregate economic growth affects of damages resulting from tornadoes?
 Can exposure to the affects of a cyclone impact behavioral preferences and sexual behavior?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  ***Public Health***: Do board humanitarian aid programs exacerbate misinformation and stigmitizing attitudes amongst HIV+ and HIV vulnerable communities?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  ***Public Health***: Do broad humanitarian aid programs exacerbate misinformation and stigmitizing attitudes amongst HIV+ and HIV vulnerable communities?
 Can endorsement from local leaders, financial incentives, and feedback on misinformation increase social distancing practices and improve COVID-19 related knowledge?
 Which early childhood development internventions are effective at improving children's health?

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  ***Statistical Software***: How can we improve collaborative efforts through research practices?